CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 On casual days, I’d switch to cuffed dark wide-leg jeans and a classic striped knit.
 If I want it cleaner, I’ll swap the sweater for a sculptural white sleeveless blouse—it makes denim feel instantly intentional.
 Shoes do the mood-setting: the moccasins for wandering antique stalls; the slingbacks when I want to look pulled together without trying.

 Tiny details finish everything: the oval sunglasses read vintage without feeling costume-y, and the suede clutch keeps evening looks minimal and chic.
-I’d add small gold hoops and a swipe of lipstick and call it done.
+Maybe small gold hoops and a swipe of lipstick and call it done.
 The best part?
 Every piece is timeless on its own, but together they hit that effortless European vibe we all love.

 If this Florence villa vibe is speaking to you, you’re going to love the rest of our location series.
-Keep wandering with us: Harbour Island, Santa Barbara, Charleston, and Venice Beach—each guide is packed with room boards, shoppable pieces, and styling notes to make the look your own.
-Dive in, save your favorites, and tell me which city we should design next.
+Keep wandering with us– Harbour Island, Santa Barbara, Charleston, and Venice Beach.
+Each guide is packed with room boards, shoppable pieces, and styling notes to make the look your own.
+Dive in, save your favorites, and tell me which city we should design next!

 Would you like to refresh your home?